-Several months ago John Schuyler asked me to be Best Man in his and Samantha’s wedding.
-John is 35 and I’m 67, so I’d better explain.
+In January 2017, John Schuyler asked me to be Best Man in his and Samantha’s wedding.
+At the time, John was 35 and I was a youthful 67, so I’d better explain.
 We’ve known John and his family since he was in diapers.
 We are as close to family as you can get.
 When he came over to the house to ask me face to face he said “Jimmy was like a brother to me and I always thought he would be my best man.
 Since that can’t be, I’d like you to stand in.”
 I was humbled and of course I said yes.
 But I cautioned, “This sends a loud message and Jimmy will be on everyone’s minds front and center at the wedding.
 Are you sure you and Sam are OK with that.”
 His reply was firm.
 “That’s why I’m asking you.”

 This was a big leap for someone who until two years ago could barely speak Jimmy’s name in our presence.